The Facilities Management Professional Standards

 These standards form the basis of what is the world's most extensive FM Professional Development Pathway, from entry level through to senior strategic roles, which provides qualifications, training, professional membership and CPD to help all individuals and businesses excel in facilities management.

 The interactive tool below provides the high-level competence statements for each area and across each career level.
 To access the full detailed competencies for the FM Professional Standards you will need the FM Professional Standards Handbook.
-Available to members here; for employers seeking to develop their FM teams contact email@example.com
+BIFM Members can access this handbook here.
+For employers seeking to develop their FM teams contact email@example.com.

 Facilities Management Impact